Instruction Anchor: Dissecting the Mechanistic Dynamics of Modality Arbitration: Instruction Serves as Structural Anchor

-\textbf{(1) Instruction-Mediated Information Flow.} We first validate the necessity of the instruction-to-generation path by blocking attention flow from the context tokens ($C_v, C_t$) versus the instruction tokens ($X_{ins}$) to the generated tokens across the critical deep layers (Layer $20-25$) identified in Fig.~\ref{fig:vision_text_block_qwenvl_w3} (a).
-As shown in Fig.~\ref{fig:decoding_ldar} (b), severing the Instruction $\to$ Generated path causes a catastrophic collapse in the modality-following ratio.
-In contrast, ablating the direct Context $\to$ Generated paths yields negligible impact, confirming that modality information must be channeled through instruction anchors.
+\textbf{Critical Role of Instruction-Mediated Information Flow.} We assess the necessity of the pathway from instruction tokens ($X_\text{inst}$) to generated tokens ($X_\text{g}$) by selectively cutting attention from either modality cues or from $X_\text{inst}$ to $X_\text{g}$ across deep layers, which are identified in Fig.~\ref{fig:xxxx} (b) as critical for decision formation at the instruction tokens.
+As shown in Fig.~\ref{fig:xxxx} (c), severing the attention pathway from $X_\text{inst}$ to $X_\text{g}$ leads to a dramatic drop in modality-following performance, whereas cutting the attention pathway from the modality cues to $X_\text{g}$ has a negligible effect.
+These results confirm that the final modality decision is primarily mediated through instruction tokens.

-\textbf{(2) Decision Synchronization.} To further corroborate the inheritance mechanism, we evaluate the sample-wise prediction consistency between the latent modality decision decoded at the instruction anchors and the decision at the generated tokens.
-Our analysis reveals that these two positions exhibit over $90\%$ synchronization in their modality arbitration across all deep layers (Layer $20-25$).
-Remarkably, this high-fidelity alignment persists even in layers where the absolute LDAR remains below $70\%$, implying that the two sites reach a shared consensus on the modality arbitration regardless of whether it correctly follows the instruction.
+\textbf{Decision Synchronization between Instruction and Generated Tokens.} Besides, we measure the sample-wise agreement between the latent modality decision decoded at instruction tokens ($X_\text{inst}$) and at generated tokens ($X_\text{g}$).
+Across critical layers in Fig.~\ref{fig:xxxx} (b), these two positions exhibit over 90\% alignment in modality arbitration, regardless of whether the instruction is correctly followed.
+Notably, this high-fidelity correspondence persists even in layers where the absolute LDAR is below 70\%, indicating that instruction anchors and generated tokens converge on a shared modality decision.

-The high alignment between instruction and generated tokens, coupled with the critical reliance on instruction tokens as the primary source, confirms that the final modality decision is effectively finalized at the instruction level.
-We validate this mechanism through targeted attention intervention experiments in section~\ref{sec:tripartite}.
+\textbf{Takeaways.} Collectively, these findings demonstrate that modality arbitration is effectively crystallized at the instruction tokens before being propagated to the generated tokens.